freedomofpress/securedrop-docs/docs/backup_and_restore.rst

 .. _restore_preserve_tor_config:

-Restore Data Without Restoring Tor Configuation
+Restore Data Without Restoring Tor Configuration
 ''''''''''''''''''''''''''''''''''''''''''''''''

 The ``restore`` command normally restores both the data and the Tor configuration of an instance, including the .onion URLs for your instance.

 You may, however, restore data, such as submissions and journalist and source accounts, without altering an instance's Tor configuration, with the following command:

 .. code:: sh